 To keep your tension even, place the fabric in a hoop or on a frame.

-The patterns I have in my stash call for 4 strands of the candlewick thread, so this is one time you can thread two strands and double them over the needle to create four strands.
-The one thing they did not agree on is putting a knot at the end of your thread.
-They were split about 50/50.
+If you have a pattern that calls for 4 strands of the candlewick thread, you can thread two strands and double them over the needle to create four strands.
+The one thing that is not agreed on is putting a knot at the end of your thread.
+References were split about 50/50.
 Half of them said it was okay to use a knot at the end of your thread.
 The other half recommended using an away knot or to lay down a tail of thread on the back at least an inch long and to stitch over the top of it.

 The stitches usually consist of the Colonial Knot, back stitch, and sometimes a satin stitch.
 Mary Corbet has a great tutorial showing you how to create a perfect Colonial Knot.

 If you want to practice your knots, my Vintage Valentine’s Day Heart pattern is available on line.
-The newsletter tells you about French and Bullion Knots as well as Colonial Knots.
+This article tells you about French and Bullion Knots as well as Colonial Knots.

-Sally C. sent me this tip after reading the August 29th newsletter:
+Sally C. sent this tip after reading the article about glue:

 "Regarding today’s subject, glue, I have a tip to pass along.
 If a drop of Fray Block or Fray Check is put on the back of a button on the thread that holds the button to the fabric, it will not come off thereby eliminating the problem of lost buttons or the problem of sewing on the found button.
 I had one mother tell me…she put Fray Check on all the buttons on everything she was sending to college with him as a preventative measure."

 We hope this guide makes your stitching easier and more enjoyable!

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information: